sebjameswml/healpixviewer/README.md

 On Windows, you can use vcpkg to install morphologica and its dependencies and you should be able to compile with Visual Studio.
-If the program runs slow, try rebuilding in Release mode rather than Debug mode.
+If the program runs slowly, try rebuilding in Release mode rather than Debug mode.

 ## Building